maxhartke/cpp-code/cs4250/crawler/readme.md

 # CS4250 Project 1

-Group project for CS4250, Search and Information Retrieval, at Cal Poly for the fall semester of 2021.

 ## Web Crawler

 Uses seed URL to download web pages and extract links that are then added to a dictionary which is then used to crawl more webpages from the links in the dictionary